averageflow/spring-warehouse/README.md

 ### Running for development

 IntelliJ IDEA is recommended for this project.
 Launch configurations for this project are available in the `.run` folder.
 Gradle will need to be installed.
-You can start it with `./gradlew run`.
+You can start it with `./gradlew bootRun`.

 ### Domain information